subliminalindustries/keeptalking/README.md

 ## Methodology

-This tool uses variance of spectral entropy and its rate of change together with the instantaneous frequency from the Hilbert transform to enhance vocal informations.
+This tool uses variance of spectral entropy and its rate of change together with the instantaneous frequency from the Hilbert transform to enhance vocal information.

 ## To-Do